 While the goal of a nonprofit is to improve the well-being of members in its local community, businesses, which are often seen as being on the other side of the equation, can partner with nonprofits for mutual benefit.
 As a result of these partnerships, fundraising events become more effective, the pool of volunteers grows, and companies begin to see the direct impact of their social good contributions.

 These nonprofit-corporate partnerships connect those who need help (the nonprofits) with those looking to help (the businesses).
 It isn’t necessary to go through a formal approval and signing process to establish a partnership.
-Rather, a company will join forces with a nonprofit they find value in to advance a nonprofit’s mission—improving the quality of life for individuals in their communities.
+Rather, companies will partner with nonprofits they value in order to advance a nonprofit’s mission: improving the quality of life for individuals in its communities.

 Establishing a partnership is just one piece of the puzzle.
 In order to achieve long-term success and mutual gain, the partnership must be maintained over time.

 Businesses can go beyond stating their commitment to change

 Several businesses claim that they want to make a difference in the world.
 They know that being more socially responsible is an effective way to improve their reputation and positively shape the way their stakeholders perceive their brand.

 However, it’s not enough to say that you want to do something.
 In order to assure people of your company’s dedication, you need to take action.

 One way for businesses to act on their commitment to change is to partner with a nonprofit.
 When stakeholders see that your organization is regularly supporting a nonprofit, they will know that you’re truly dedicated to helping change the world.

 On the other end, partnering with a business gives nonprofits instant access to a large pool of employees who can: